EMFs & Blue Light: How They Disrupt Mitochondrial Health and Circadian Rhythm

 4. Journal of Biological Rhythms – Effects of light on human circadian rhythms, sleep, and mood

-5. Journal of Biological Rhythms – The influence of blue light on sleep, performance and wellbeing in young adults: A systematic review
+5. Journal of Biological Rhythms – The influence of blue light on sleep, performance, and wellbeing in young adults: a systematic review

-8. PMC – Effects of light on human circadian rhythms, sleep and mood
+8. Journal of Biological Rhythms – Effects of light on human circadian rhythms, sleep, and mood

 12. Jack Kruse, MD – The EMF Rx

-13. Jack Kruse, MD – Light, Water, and Magnetism series
+13. Jack Kruse, MD – Light, water, and magnetism series

 14. Alexis Cowan, PhD – Circadian biology, metabolism, and inflammation research